 Soon this treat will also be available at a beautifully restored space in Over The Rhine at Kaze.
 Located on 14th and Vine, chef/co-owner Hideki Harada will draw upon his training in Osaka to serve sushi and Japanese and Asian-inspired dishes.
 I can’t wait!
 Until then, enjoy iSPYCINCY’s great summary here.

-In Ohio, we’ve had our fill of political speeches and commercials, and of closed roads and secret service barricades.
-Post-election silence is just around the bend.
-Regardless of your choice – vote.
+In Ohio, we’ve had our fill of political speeches and commercials, of closed roads and secret service barricades.
+Thankfully, post-election silence is just around the bend.

 The first year women were allowed to vote in the USA my grandmother cast her ballot.
-Never forgetting a vote is a privilege not a right; Grandma took her children with her to vote.
-Years later, my Mom took her little girls behind the curtain of the election booth.
-My sister has done the same.
+Never forgetting a vote is a privilege not a right; Grandma took her young daughter with her to vote.
+Years later, my Mom’s girls joined her in the election booth, and my sister has done the same.

 Your voice matters.
 Vote!

-I recently visited the Cincinnati Hive (office), where I learned first hand how the company has formalized participation in word-of-mouth marketing.
-Anyone can sign up to be an Agent, and will receive products to review and to share with their social network.
+I recently visited the Cincinnati Hive, where I learned first hand how the company has formalized participation in word-of-mouth marketing.
+Anyone who signs up to be an Agent, will receive free products to review and to share with their social network.

-It’s social marketing genius.
-Marketers gain valued shopper data and advocacy from consumers they may not otherwise reach.
-BuzzAgents influence – and their friends, families and colleagues enjoy experiencing new products from global brands, and knowing their voices are heard.
-It’s a win-win.
-I’m in!
+BuzzAgents gain influence – and their friends, families and colleagues enjoy experiencing new products from global brands, knowing if they share feedback their voices are heard.

-No second guesses, keep the pen moving; do not erase.
+No second guesses.
+Keep the pen moving; do not erase.
 A month ago I said I can’t draw, but it appears I can.

 Drawing #25 created on Doodle Buddy for iPad by Pinger, Inc

-Around-the-clock election coverage transformed into storm coverage, as Sandy hit the northeast coast today.
+Around-the-clock election coverage merged into storm coverage, as Sandy hit the northeast coast today.

 I am grateful everything in my world tonight is where it was yesterday.
-Heat and electricity on.
+Electricity on.
 Groceries a short drive away.

 Drawing #24 created with MyPaint Free by MyMedia

 Ellen Bradley’s Cincinnati studio kicks it up a notch with both heat and humidity, relaxing the body and providing a comfortable cocoon in the depth of a cold winter.

-Ellen’s class at noon today was tough.
-Just as my thoughts began to run in circles around my perceived failure, I heard her voice, “Breathe in and allow more space in your mind… breathe out and allow more space in your body.”
+The noon class was tough.
+Just as my thoughts began to run in circles around my perceived failure, I heard, “Breathe in and allow more space in your mind… breathe out and allow more space in your body.”